Relative Optimal Transport: Introduction

 Given a metric pair $(X,d,A)$, we define relative Borel measures to be elements of the quotient monoid $\mathcal{B}^+(X)/\mathcal{B}^+(A)$, where $\mathcal{B}^+(X)$ denotes the commutative monoid of Borel measures on $X$ (\cref{sec:borel-pointed}).
+There is an obvious bijection between this set of relative Borel measures and the Borel measures on $X \setminus A$.
 For relative Borel measures, tightness, that is, inner regularity with respect to compact sets, is well defined.

 To facilitate the generalization from possibly infinite measures to differences of such measures, we develop a theory of Riesz cones, analogs of Riesz spaces that are equipped with an $\R^+$-action rather than an $\R$-action (\cref{sec:riesz-cone}).
 Taking the Grothendieck group of a Riesz cone produces a Riesz space.